Inquire About This Product

 (Spread Spectrum Radio)

 This media type is license-free and available to the public in the 900 MHz and 5.8GHz bands.
 The higher the frequency used in the system, the more "line of sight" it becomes.
-Some Spread Spectrum radio units have the ability to span distances by re-strengthening signals for the next radio in line, acting like a repeater for other units in the network.
+Some Spread Spectrum Telemetry Radio units have the ability to span distances by re-strengthening signals for the next radio in line, acting like a repeater for other units in the network.
 Spread Spectrum radio modems generally have built in error correction, encryption and other features that make them a reliable, secure and long-lasting solution for network communication.

 Microwave radio transmits at high frequencies through parabolic dishes mounted on towers or on top of buildings.
 This media uses point-to-point, line-of-sight technology and communications may become interrupted at times due to misalignment and/or atmospheric conditions.